seL4/docs/Hardware/PandaBoard.rst

+{{{#!wiki warning
+The following information is very out of date.
+Please update if you know the current procedure.
+}}}

-PandaBoard is based on TI OMAP4 dual-core ARM CPU.
-The fastboot is used to upload and boot the kernel.
+!PandaBoard is based on TI OMAP4 dual-core ARM CPU.
+The Fastboot is used to upload and boot the kernel.

 == Where to get the seL4 kernel for Pandaboard? ==
 The code now lives in c-kernel-experimental arm-mpcore branch.
 The second core could be activated or not according to your configuration.
 To build the kernel, you need to use the Kbuild file under the top-level source tree instead of Makefile.